3 min read

 Keep in mind that the controller you choose needs to have the ability to drive the stepper motor and the optical sensor.
 For DC motor drives, users need to have a voltage controller of some type to vary the voltage that is supplied to the motor to control speed and other variables.

-Can the FMI ICT02 Controller be Integrated?
+Can the ICST-02 Controller be Integrated?

 Yes, this can most definitely be integrated into an OEM system or a large instrument.
 However, it may have some limiting factors depending on what your requirements are.
 If you're not looking to constantly change your parameters throughout the system, the ICT02 could be the ideal solution for you.
 You would need to pre-program the controller to the parameters that you plan to operate at, and that would trigger the function as needed throughout the system - regardless of what it's connected to.